mace301089/NASASpaceAppsChallenge/README.md

 In order to demonstrate our vision of the *Junk Buster* SpaceBots we created an interactive live demo with exemplary space trajectories.
 Features:

-* o Data Processing: Numeric calculation of distance, speed and acceleration
+* Data Processing: Numeric calculation of distance, speed and acceleration
-* o Visualization: Movements of the objects in 3D
+* Visualization: Movements of the objects in 3D
-* o Alarm features: Collision alarm between all objects
+* Alarm features: Collision alarm between all objects
-* o Impact prediction: Time to impact with alarm levels
+* Impact prediction: Time to impact with alarm levels
-* o Interactivity: The operational Junk Buster follows the mouse.
+* Interactivity: The operational Junk Buster follows the mouse.
 Scrolling edits the depth value set.
-* o Exemplary Space Trajectories: Generating data to animate the demo
+* Exemplary Space Trajectories: Generating data to animate the demo

 ![Dashboard Live Demo](https://raw.githubusercontent.com/mace301089/NASASpaceAppsChallenge/master/Demo/Dashboard%20UI/JunkBusterDemo%20Overview.png)
 **Figure 8** *Dashboard User Interface with Annotations*